taha-abdullah/WhipperSnapPy/README.md

 whippersnap -lh $OVERLAY_DIR/$LH_OVERLAY_FILE \
             -rh $OVERLAY_DIR/$RH_OVERLAY_FILE \
             -sd $SURF_SUBJECT_DIR \
+            --fmax 4 --fthresh 2 --invert \
+            --caption caption.txt \
             -o $OUTPUT_DIR/whippersnappy_image.png \
 ```

+For more options see `whippersnap --help`.
 Note, that adding the `--interactive` flag will start an interactive GUI that
 includes a visualization of one hemisphere side and a simple application through
 which color threshold values can be configured.

 ### Docker:

-the whippersnap program can be run within a docker container to capture
+The whippersnap program can be run within a docker container to capture
 a snapshot by building the provided Docker image and running a container as
 follows:
 ```